Patrick-Kelly-1330/node-SSO-sample/README.md

 1. Visit https://localhost:8000
 2. Select _Log In_
 3. Enter the email of the test user listed above
-4. Via Okta, enter the emmail and password of the test user listed above
+4. Via Okta, enter the email and password of the test user listed above
 5. Select _View Team Members_ to view list of group members from Okta directory

 ## For more information, please see the following guides: